jon-harper/E34M1/docs/tour.md

 ## Stock EVA Modules

 Stock modules have not changed in how they join with other parts.
-This keeps third party mods compatible while allowing us to make small improvements and fixes to the existing mounting options.
+This keeps third party mods compatible while allowing us to make small improvements and fixes to the existing options.

 We've assembled lists of known hotend and drive mounts.